Plano Independent School District

 In 2010, the school district was rated "recognized" by the Texas Education Agency.

 Plano ISD serves about 100 sqmi of land, with 66 sqmi of it within the City of Plano.
 The district also takes students from northern portions of Dallas, Richardson, Allen, Carrollton, Garland, Lucas, Murphy, Parker, and Wylie.

 There are two areas in North Dallas that are in Plano ISD, both in Collin County: one that is east of Midway Road, south of the George Bush Turnpike, and west of Waterview Parkway; and a group of apartments around Horizon North Parkway.
-These areas, annexed into the City of Dallas after 1960, are generally high income.
+These areas, annexed into the City of Dallas after 1960, are generally high-income.

-Educational Structure
+Educational structure

-Plano ISD has an educational structure that differs from the typical U.S. educational pattern.
+Plano ISD's educational structure differs from the typical U.S. educational pattern.
 Primary education in PISD, following the typical U.S. structure, consists of 44 elementary schools that serve the kindergarten through fifth grades.
 However, PISD's system of secondary education consists of 13 middle schools that serve the sixth through eighth grades, 6 'high schools' that serve the ninth and tenth grades, and 3 'senior high schools' that serve the eleventh and twelfth grades.
 The 'high school' and 'senior high school' system is a departure from the standard U.S. high school that serves the ninth through twelfth grades.

 PISD students attend schools based primarily on the geographic location of their homes.
 Schools of a lower level feed into specific schools at the next highest level.
 The three exceptions to the feeder system is for students wishing to participate in the International Baccalaureate program, the Health Sciences Academy, or the STEAM Academy.
 Parents of students may also request transfers out of their students' assigned schools for various reasons (such as to take classes unique to a particular school).

 This system leads to very large graduating classes and overall student populations.
 At Plano Senior High School, Plano East Senior High School, and Plano West Senior High School, the current student populations are listed as 2,567, 2,795, and 2,160 students, respectively.
 Each year's graduating class is approximately half of each number.
 Previous years' Graduation Commencement Ceremonies have taken place at Ford Center and the Dallas Convention Center.

-Board of Trustees
+Board of trustees

 The Board of Trustees includes seven at-large elected members that oversee the district.
 Elections are held in May in odd-numbered years for either three or four candidates.
-The next election is May, 2019 for seats 4, 5, 7 and the remaining 2 years for seat 6.
-The Board elects a President, Vice President and Secretary.
+An election was held in May 2019, for seats 4, 5, 7 and the remaining two years for seat 6.
+The board elects a president, vice president and secretary.